MicrosoftDocs/customer-insights/ci-docs/data/faqs-segment-creation.md

 ## What is segment creation with Copilot in Customer Insights?

-This feature accepts natural language prompts in na chat experience to help build segments and specify their criteria in Dynamics 365 Customer Insights - Data.
+This feature accepts natural language prompts in a chat experience to help build segments and specify their criteria in Dynamics 365 Customer Insights - Data.
 The suggested segment configuration and data mapping based on the prompt and the available customer data is available to users for tweaks and refinement.

 ## What are capabilities of the segment creation feature?